 - Reining in financial recklessness.
 Greed in the financial system, unscrupulous business practices, and government decisions that favor those at the top have made it harder and harder for families and small businesses to get ahead.
 We need to be vigilant to make sure that markets are working for consumers, not against them.
 This is particularly important during times of crisis when some have sought to take advantage of consumers by charging excessive prices for everyday products that people need.

 - Enhancing online consumer privacy and going after cybercrimes and hacking.
 More and more Americans rely on the internet to shop, pay their bills, and connect with family and friends.
 At the same time, online sites and advertisers have become even more sophisticated at tracking and gathering information about our online behavior.
 Consumers’ privacy is not protected, and cybersecurity breaches have affected businesses and consumers across the country.
+That’s why I joined Commerce Committee Chair Maria Cantwell of Washington in introducing comprehensive federal online privacy legislation to establish privacy rights, outlaw harmful and deceptive practices, and improve data security safeguards for American consumers.
+In addition, my bipartisan legislation with Senator John Thune of South Dakota, the American Cybersecurity Literacy Act, will create a public awareness campaign for cybersecurity best practices.
+In addition, we must update our laws to protect kids from the rampant exploitation on the internet, from online companies profiting off of harmful algorithms, to dangerous—and sometimes lethal—exposure to online content on drugs, trafficking, the glorification of eating disorders, and many other types of misinformation.

 - Protecting access to a free and open internet.
 The internet has provided Americans with tremendous economic opportunities, and net neutrality is the bedrock of a fair, fast, and open internet.
 It holds large internet service providers accountable for providing the internet access consumers expect, while protecting innovation and competition.
 The repeal of net neutrality protections has left consumers vulnerable to higher prices, slower internet traffic, and blocked websites.
 I am fighting to protect net neutrality so that everyone—including our small businesses and consumers in rural areas—has equal access to the internet.

 - Defending consumer rights in the cell phone marketplace.
-Cell phones are an integral part of the way we communicate—and for many people, the only phones or computing devices they own.
+Cell phones are an integral part of the way we communicate—and for many people, the only phone or computing device they own.
 Consumers often feel that cell phone companies have the upper hand, writing restrictive contracts with punitive and confusing provisions—from early termination fees to inconsistent coverage information to deceptive billing practices to cell phone unlocking restrictions.
 We must level the playing field with wireless companies to enable consumers to make the best choice that fits their individual needs.
 Additionally, we need to ensure that wireless companies are looking out for consumer safety, including addressing cell phone theft accompanied by violence.

 - Protecting consumer transportation.
-Americans deserve to travel safely and trust that our transportation safety system meets the highest safety standards.
+Americans deserve to travel safely and trust that our transportation system meets the highest safety standards.
 Whether driving in a car or traveling by airplane, consumers must be protected in all modes of transportation.
 With the evolution of technology, we must protect consumers’ driver privacy and improve the recall notice process, including by ensuring that the new ridesharing app companies keep their consumers informed.
 Additionally, we must put passengers first and ensure that they have the rights they deserve.

 As Minnesota’s U.S. senator, I’ve been fighting to strengthen our commitment to consumer protection: